ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab04.md

 Your job is, as usual, get all the test cases to pass.
 This involves implementing the "big three": Copy Constructor, Overloaded Assignment Operator, and Destructor.

 In addition to the regular test cases, there are also "leakTests".
 This involves running a utility called <code>valgrind</code> on your code to see whether there are any memory leaks, or other problems involving memory management.
 You will only pass the tests if your code has proper memory management.

 You will submit only the `student.cpp` and `studentRoll.cpp` files.
 As a result, there are two quite annoying things that you'll just have to put up with:

-* In the Student class, the <code>name</code> attribute is implemented with a C-string that is allocated with dynamic memory on the heap.
+* In the `Student` class, the <code>name</code> attribute is implemented with a C-string that is allocated with dynamic memory on the heap.
 This is annoying.
 Your might prefer to use the std::string class.
    Of course you would.
 But, that's not the point of this assignment.
    The point of this assignment is to know whether you can manage memory properly.

-* In the StudentRoll class, the list of students is a linked list of structs rather than an <code>std::list&lt;Student&gt;</code> or <code>std::vector&lt;Student&gt;</code> or something.
+* In the `StudentRoll` class, the list of students is a linked list of structs rather than an <code>std::list&lt;Student&gt;</code> or <code>std::vector&lt;Student&gt;</code> or something.
    This is indeed annoying.
 Tough.
-We are training you for the situation where you don't have any choice, but have to work with the data structures you are given.</p>
+We are training you for the situation where you don't have any choice, but have to work with the data structures you are given.

-<p>In certain later assignments, you will be given the freedom to choose whatever data structure or implementation is appropriate.
-You'll be able to decide whether to use std::string, or C-strings, whether to use array or std::vectors, etc. <em>This is not one of those assignments.</em>
+In certain later assignments, you will be given the freedom to choose whatever data structure or implementation is appropriate.
+You'll be able to decide whether to use `std::string`, or C-strings, whether to use array or `std::vector`, etc. <em>This is not one of those assignments.</em>

 ### Suggested way to proceed